CareerReturns · MBA Format Comparison

 ~$95,000

 Higher cost but strong tech and finance employer relationships.
-CMU brand carries in recruiting.
+CMU brand carries in Pittsburgh, NYC, and SF tech markets.
+Best for quant-heavy career tracks.

 When Full-Time Still Wins the ROI Argument